yegor256/blog/_drafts/exceptions.md

 This code is much longer, but at the same time more convenient to [debug]({% pst 2016/feb/2016-02-09-are-you-still-debugging %}), test, and use in production mode.
-The `catch` block is able to explains the situation better and provide better context in the rethrown exception, because it deals only with a single case.
+The `catch` block is able to explain the situation better and provide better context in the rethrown exception, because it deals only with a single case.